 A control-study in German postmenopausal women was used to evaluate the association of phytoestrogen-rich foods and dietary lignans with breast cancer risk.
 The result provided evidence for a reduced postmenopausal breast cancer risk associated with increased consumption of pumpkin seeds together with sunflower seeds and soybeans.

 In a Nutshell

 Pumpkin seeds may be small but they’re packed full of valuable nutrients.

 Pumpkin seeds are high in antioxidants and anti-inflammatory properties, which help in fighting oxidative stress while reducing inflammation.
-These are root causes for many modern-day diseases especially cardiovascular disease.
+These are the root causes of many modern-day diseases, especially cardiovascular disease.

 If you have difficulty falling asleep at night, the components in pumpkin seeds can help.
 And, its fibre content helps ease constipation as well as weight control.